-Institution Name: Crowder College Date of Report: January 5, 2021 Covering Quarter Ending: 12-31-2020

-Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$1,319,348 Section (a)(2): \$130,791 Section (a)(3): N/A Final Report?
+Institution Name: Crowder College Date of Report: Revised 1/20/2021 L Covering Quarte er Ending: 9-30-2020 Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$1,31 9,348 Section (a)(2): \$129,278 Section (a)(3): N/A Final Report?

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
-1 \$63,200.00 Providing reimbursements for tuition, housing, room and board, or other fee refunds.
-Providing tuition discounts.
+1 Providing reimbursements for tuition, housing, room and board, or other fee refunds.
+167,486.75 Providing tuition discounts.
 Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees.
-Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment. \$4,511.33 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions. \$29,339.00 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing. \$15,802.15 Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.
+Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
+1,303.01 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
+Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
+Costs related to operating additional class sections to enable social distancing and increasing the services and increasing additional class sections.
+6,040.00 distancing, such as those for hiring more instructors and increasing campus hours of operations.